orbs-network/orbs-network-typescript/README.md

 ## Run Simulation

-> This will start a few services with some chatter
+> This will start a few services with some chatter:

 `./simulate.sh`